 It’s Been a Rough Week So I’m Reminding Myself of These Things

 It’s been impossible to avoid stories about horrific war crimes, nasty political fights, shootings, and just plain old organized hate over the last couple of weeks.
-If I’m being honest with myself, it’s a difficult time to take to this blog or social media with any positive message.
+If I’m being honest with myself, it’s a difficult time to post anything positive on this blog or social media.
 I am not feeling it.
 It’s not where my head is, and my anxiety about the world and people I care about would rather I stay awake all night worrying instead.

-At times like this, though, I am reminded of all the times I’ve told people on this blog before about focusing on what we can do.
+At times like this, though, I am reminded of all the times I’ve told people on this blog to focus on what we can do.
 So, I’ve taken some time to go back and read my own words to remind myself of what I’ve done before to keep going during difficult times.
-I’m sharing a few of those links to help anyone struggling with things this week or provide a simple thing we can do to help others who have been impacted directly.
+I’m sharing a few of those links to help anyone struggling this week, or to provide a simple thing we can do to help others who have been directly impacted.

 Quick Thought #15 – Do what you can, it’s good for you.